Most known for keeping away vampires but have you thought about juicing raw garlic?

 Step 4.
 Enjoy!

-This makes 3 shots which are best drank fresh so you might need to find someone to share with but if you used a centrifugal juicer they last up to 72 hours so you can have one a day and keep them stored inside a clean bottle in the fridge.
+This makes 3 shots which are best drank fresh so you might need to find someone to share with but if you used a masticating juicer they last up to 72 hours so you can have one a day and keep them stored inside a clean bottle in the fridge.
+The lemon juice works to boost the immune system alongside the garlic in this drink, along with the great anti-inflammatory properties garlic has.

 Garlic Juice Recipes